ctarunsai/twitter-hourly-trends/README.md

 **python3 getDayTrendsv2.py 2019-10-15 2019-10-16**

 The above command gives the top 50 trending hashtags per hour over the given period

+The output will be written directly to a file named "<date>.tsv" and the file contains output in the following format

 # Issue: